LukePng/3D_Minesweeper/README.md

 You can think otherwise with this new implementation of a 3D minesweeper!

-This will be made fully with python, with python libraries used to build the application
+This is be made fully with python's pygame library